thijsslagter12/data-storyV2/README.md

-# jupyter-book-template
+# data-story-example

-This repository hosts the tutorial and template code for building a basic Jupyter Book website.
+This repository hosts an example that shows the format of the data story for the information visualization course at the Informatics Institute, University of Amsterdam.